-Hiring a professional to remove mould from air vents is the best option.
+Hiring a professional to remove mold from air vents is the best option.
 They will follow strict safety guidelines, ensuring that there are no dangers for them, your family, or your house.
-Furthermore, they employ cleansers that are not only safe for your vents but also efficient against mould.
+Furthermore, they employ cleaners that are not only safe for your vents but also efficient against mold.

-If this is not an option for you, we have some alternatives that may work in the meantime.
+If this is not an option for you, I have some alternatives that may work in the meantime.

-Laundry detergent is an effective technique to remove mould from your air vents.
+Laundry detergent is an effective technique to remove mold from your air vents.